brianc2788/brianc2788/README.md

 My repositories are mostly for personal use (*share content, explore github, etc.*)<br>
 and are therefore subject to change.<br>

-If you'd like to offer critisisms or advice, refer to my contact information below.<br>
+If you'd like to offer criticisms or advice, refer to my contact information below.<br>

 ---
 ## Legal ##